ManishPillai7/50-days-of-RTL/README.md

 Day28 --> GCD Controller using FSM
 Day29 --> GCD Controller using Verilog
 Day30 --> Testing GCD using Datapath and Controller
+Day31 --> Booths Algorithm
+Day32 --> Datapath for Booths Algorithm using Verilog
+Day33 --> Controller for Booths Algorithm using FSM
+Day34 --> Implementation of Controller using Verilog
+Day35 --> Testing the Datapath and Controller